- After Diagnosis: A Guide for Patients and Families

 How will cancer affect my sex life?

 Sexual feelings and attitudes vary greatly among people under any circumstances.
 This is also true during illness.
 Some people have little or no change in their sexual desire and energy level during cancer treatment.
 Others find that they have less interest in sex because of the physical and emotional demands of cancer and treatment.

 If your sexual desire and energy levels change during treatment, keep in mind that this is normal and can happen for many reasons.
-Some common reasons are stress, fatigue, and other treatment side effects.
+Some common reasons are stress, feeling tired, and other treatment side effects.
 How you feel about your body may also play a part.

 If you enjoyed a healthy sex life before starting treatment, chances are you’ll still find pleasure in physical intimacy during your treatment.
 You may find that intimacy takes on a new meaning and you relate to your partner differently.
 Hugging, touching, holding, and cuddling may become more important, while sex may become less important.

 A healthy sex life can be hard to maintain when there are so many physical and emotional factors involved.
 Get as much information from your doctor and other reliable sources as you can so that you understand what you can and can’t do before, during, and after treatment.
 Talk with your partner about their concerns and what you feel OK with – which can change from week to week.
 For more information, order the free booklets Sexuality for the Man With Cancer and Sexuality for the Woman With Cancer at www.cancer.org, or order free copies by calling us at 1-800-227-2345, or read them at www.cancer.org.